cduruk/old.cduruk.github.com/_posts/2011-06-19-nodelists-and-arrays-in-javascript.md

 `document.querySelectorAll()` actually returns not live but static NodeLists) but instead an array of DOM nodes.

-This has some interesting consequences.
+Converting a NodeList into an array has some interesting consequences.
 Going back to our example where we ran the `myArray.pop()`, you'd not the top Digg story disappearing as your array is just a collection of DOM nodes, not representation of your DOM anymore.

 However, the DOM objects themselves are _live_.
 So if you were to do something